DylPickle13/fNIRS_Emotions/readme.md

-# Neural Mechanisms in Processing of Emotion in Real and Virtual Faces using fNIRS
+# Neural mechanisms in processing of emotion in real and virtual faces using functional-near infrared spectroscopy (fNIRS)

 ## Overview